-What to expect at arrivals: From Southampton to Guernsey
+What to expect at arrivals: From UK to Guernsey

-When arriving in Guernsey from Southampton, passengers will be interviewed by the Guernsey Border Agency before being admitted to the Bailiwick.
+When arriving in Guernsey from the UK all passengers will be directed to a self testing booth and is required to undertake a covid19 test, staff will be on hand to assist any passengers as required, You will be interviewed by the Guernsey Border Agency before being admitted to the Bailiwick.
 This can take some time as the GBA need to ensure your documentation is in order, and that you are aware of your requirements.

 You must wear your mask through arrivals until you reach your accommodation.

 The States of Guernsey Civil Contingencies Authority requires all passengers arriving in the Bailiwick from anywhere in the world to self-isolate for either 14 days, or 7 days (dependant on where you travel from) on arrival.
 This is a legal requirement, and failure to comply is a criminal offence.
 In your period of mandatory isolation, you must not leave your accommodation and you must not leave the Island.

 There may be situations where the self-isolation requirement is relaxed for some passengers (ie. passengers in 'critical roles') and these exemptions can be found here, on the States of Guernsey's travel section on their COVID-19 website.

 The States of Guernsey's travel section on their COVID-19 website contains further and detailed information on travelling into the Bailiwick and can be viewed here.

 Please ensure you have no friends or relatives coming to visit you whilst you are in self-isolation.
 This includes your home and garden.